Ancestor Search ...Find your Ancestors

 • Port of departure

-• Above this passenger record is the option to "add to your Ellis Island file".
+• Above this passenger record is the option to "Save to my Profile".
 You can save all your ancestors and "possibilities" into your Ellis Island file.
 Then bookmark/add to your favorites this personalized "Ellis Island file" which you can return to another day for further investigation.
 You can use your Ellis Island File to store passenger records, ship manifests, and ship images you find during passenger searches.
 You can also resume a search that you started earlier and review any Family History Scrapbooks that you created.

 You can also book mark searches that you have performed into your Favorites on your computer and return to them another day without having to go through the whole search process again.